 MASSDEVICE ON CALL — Study links oral sex to throat cancer.
 Outside the United States, tobacco is the leading cause of oral cancer, but in the U.S., a virus commonly traded between sexual partners causes 64 percent of oropharynxl cancers, according to a new study.
-The risk increases with the number of oral sex partners someone has had, NPR reported.
+The risk increases with the number of oral sex partners someone has had, NPR reported, it is recommended that people who have an STD try finding a partner with an STD as well .
 The research was presented last week by Maura Gillison of Ohio State University at the annual meeting for the American Association for the Advancement of Science.

 Study: Sugary drinks pose high blood pressure risk.
 Soda and other sugar-sweetened beverages are associated with higher blood pressure levels in adults, researchers report in Hypertension: Journal of the American Heart Association.
 The study demonstrated significantly higher systolic blood pressure for every extra sugar-sweetened beverage drunk per day.